(417) 683-3575 or toll free (866) 435-4924

 husbands and fathers, and how to overcome the challenges we have at work and

 at home.
-A great time of fellowship and developing relationships.
+Always a great time of fellowship and developing relationships.

 for ladies - Come together and discuss anything from home schooling